Gorcenski/whentheycamedown/content/post/jefferson-portland.md

 <!--more-->

 After a protest against police of about 1,000 people that rallied at Jefferson High School in Portland, the seated statue of Thomas Jefferson was upended and the base vandalized.[^1] The school was the rallying point of the march, which proceeded to a nearby park.
-The statue was upended sometime before the protesters returned, according to reports.[^2] It was the third statue in the area to be removed over the weekend.[^3]
+The statue was upended sometime before the protesters returned, according to reports.[^2] It was the third statue in the state to be removed over the weekend, joining [Pioneer and Pioneer Mother](../pioneer-and-mother-eugene/) at the University of Oregon.[^3]

 Best known as a Founding Father who was a driving force in the formation of American democracy, Thomas Jefferson owned hundreds of slaves in his lifetime.[^4] Jefferson frequently raped one of his slaves, Sally Hemings, with whom he began sexually abusing when she was only a teenager.[^5]